coders-school/multithreading/module2/05_raii.en.md

 * <!-- .element: class="fragment fade-in" --> Resource Acquisition Is Initialization
 * <!-- .element: class="fragment fade-in" --> C++ language idiom (pattern) that guarantees security of resource handling
-* <!-- .element: class="fragment fade-in" --> Acquiring the resource in the constructor
+* <!-- .element: class="fragment fade-in" --> Acquire the resource in the constructor
 * <!-- .element: class="fragment fade-in" --> Release the resource in the destructor
 * <!-- .element: class="fragment fade-in" --> Automatic release of the resource when an exception occurs, thanks to the stack unwinding mechanism
 * <!-- .element: class="fragment fade-in" --> Known classes implementing RAII: